 Henry Repeating Arms

-Henry Repeating Arms is one of the most popular lever action manufacturers around, with their Model X being one of the more sought-after options for a tactical lever gun build.
-The Model X isn’t just one rifle, but it instead encompasses multiple Henry models, including the Big Boy X and the large frame Lever Action X Model.
+Henry Repeating Arms is one of the most popular lever action manufacturers around.
+Their Model X line is a top choice for tactical builds, and it comes in two main variants: the Big Boy X and Lever Action X.

-Henry Big Boy X Rifles are chambered in either .45 Long Colt, .357 Magnum, or .44 Magnum, and come with a 17.4-inch or 19.8-inch barrel.
-Henry Lever Action X rifles have a longer 21.375-inch barrel and come chambered in larger cartridges like .45-70, .30-30, and .360 Buckhammer.
-No matter which one you go with, each model comes standard with a black synthetic stock and handguard, a fully adjustable rear sight, a fiber optic front sight, and a blued steel finish on the receiver.
-In addition to this, the barrel is threaded to accept different muzzle devices.
+The Big Boy X comes chambered in .45 Long Colt, .357 Magnum, or .44 Magnum, and it comes with either a 17.4- or 19.8-inch barrel.
+The Lever Action X has a longer 21.375-inch barrel and is chambered in larger calibers like .45-70, .30-30, and .360 Buckhammer.
+Both come with a black synthetic stock and M-LOK handguard that pairs well with their blued receivers.
+They also come with fully adjustable rear sights, fiber optic front sights, and factory threaded barrels.

 Winchester